 Your Next Step on a Statutory Demand Against a Company

-If a statutory demand has arrived for your company, the first two calls are to a licensed insolvency practitioner and, where dispute grounds are in view, to an insolvency-litigation solicitor.
-Both should happen before day 7 to preserve your full menu of response options.
+If a statutory demand has arrived for your company, the first two calls are to a licensed insolvency practitioner and, where there are grounds to dispute the debt, to an insolvency-litigation solicitor.
+Make both before day 7, while every option is still open to you.
+After day 14 the choices get narrower and more expensive, in that order.

 Our licensed IPs and business rescue specialists can assess the position, explain the compounding and injunction routes, and, where formal insolvency is the right answer, implement it before the creditor’s petition forces the timing.
 Call us free on 0800 074 6757 for confidential advice.